aweeraman/allhands/textual_cli/README.md

 Once the application is running:
 1. Type `/hello` and press Enter to see a greeting
+2. Type `/help` and press Enter to see available commands
-2. Type `/exit` and press Enter to exit the application
+3. Type `/exit` and press Enter to exit the application

 ## Project Structure